U.S. government witness in FIFA trial said media companies paid bribes

 Prosecutors also showed jurors a contract dated 2008 between T&T and a Turks and Caicos-based entity called Somerton Corp, providing for a $3.7 million payment to Somerton.

-Burzaco said the contract was signed by James Ganley, former chief operating officer of Fox unit Fox Pan American Sports, and was a sham meant to cover a bribe payment.
+Burzaco said the contract was signed by James Ganley, former chief operating officer of Fox unit Fox Pan American Sports, and was a sham meant to cover bribes to people including former Argentine Football Association president and FIFA executive Julio Humberto Grondona, who died in 2014.

 Ganley is named as a defendant in a 2016 civil lawsuit in a Florida federal court by Florida-based soccer network GolTV, which claims that Ganley and other Fox executives paid bribes for broadcast rights.
 Lawyers representing Ganley in that lawsuit could not immediately be reached for comment.